Responsible tourism in Komodo National Park — conservation and sustainability

 Reef-Safe Sunscreen Requirement

 Chemical sunscreens containing oxybenzone and octinoxate are devastating to coral reef health.
-We require all guests to use reef-safe sunscreen products during water activities.
-Complimentary reef-safe sunscreen is available on every vessel for guests who don’t bring their own.
+Complimentary reef-safe sunscreen is available on every vessel.

 Waste Management

-All waste generated during voyages is collected, sorted, and properly disposed of on shore — never in the ocean.
-We separate recyclables, organic waste, and general waste, and partner with local waste management facilities that meet our environmental standards.
+All waste is collected, sorted, and disposed of on shore.
+We separate recyclables, organic waste, and general waste through local management facilities.

 Fuel Efficiency & Emissions